dilyabareeva/quanda/README.md

 ### Installation

-To install the **quanda** download the repository and run the following command in the root directory:
+To install **quanda**, download the repository and run the following command in the root directory:

 ```setup
 pip install -e .